 We endeavour to honour Coast Salish land and its treaties by strengthening our relationship and responsibilities to them.
 We are grateful to Snuneymuxw First Nation, who continue to share their knowledge about the history of the lands and water and their relations to them.
 We believe that the Arts can contribute to the healing and decolonizing journey we all share together and commit to honouring Indigenous self-determination, sovereignty and resurgence.

-Gabriola’s Thanksgiving Studio Tour has been a success since its inception 25 years ago, and it continues to be one of the grandest art events in the Pacific Northwest.
-In 2019 more than 900 visitors from near and far enjoyed the Tour.
+Gabriola’s Thanksgiving Studio Tour has been a success since its inception almost 30 years ago, and it continues to be one of the grandest art events in the Pacific Northwest.
+Now more than 1500 visitors from near and far enjoy the Tour today.

-This year, 73 artists are participating in the Tour, with 4 of them participating for the very first time.
-These artists are numbered (#1 -#73) in this website and the printed guidebook you can pick up on the weekend of the tour.
+This year, 48 artists participated in the Tour, with 2 of them participating for the very first time.
+Artists are numbered on this website in advance of the tour and the printed guidebook is available at businesses across Gabriola Island and in Nanaimo.
+A downloadable digital copy is available on our homepage.
 Some artists have open studios year-round and can be contacted to make an appointment for viewing.
+Please see the artists page for information about specific artists and their availability.

 While some Gabriola artists have physical studios, others might share their work with you on their kitchen table or in their workshop.
 It’s all about the art, not the space.